Loading this page

 At this scale, the issue is not whether the team works hard enough.
 It is whether the operating model can keep up without bloating labour cost.

-On messaging, it can chase incomplete claims, confirm appointments, remind customers when engineers are due, and re-engage customers whose issues remain unresolved.
+On messaging, approved workflows could follow up incomplete requests, confirm appointment information, send reminders and re-engage eligible customers whose issues remain unresolved.

-For HomeServe, this would reduce pressure on contact centre volume, improve first-response speed, and lower the cost of handling routine inbound work.
-It would also reduce failure points between inquiry and job booking.
+For HomeServe, the scenario would measure whether configured coverage reduces pressure on contact-centre volume, improves first-response speed, and lowers the cost of routine inbound work.
+It could also reduce failure points between enquiry and job booking.

 The first pilot would likely focus on one vertical, such as plumbing and drainage or boiler and heating.
 The right success metrics would be booking conversion, average speed to first response, call abandonment, number of routine interactions fully automated, and recovery of bookings that otherwise would have been lost after hours.